A Natural Bond

 When a child encounters a new environment and new people, there is a dynamic interchange of emotions.
-Alongside other cues, this determines belief, self belief, longer term reactions which affect the ability to cope and to recover.
+Alongside other cues, this determines belief, self belief, their ongoing ability to cope and recover.

-A patient’s goals, motives, or experiential feelings change medical outcomes at any age and this is particularly the case throughout childhood.
+A patient’s motives and experiential feelings change medical outcomes at any age and this is particularly the case throughout childhood.
 Children need to know they can rely on an adult, in varying ways as they grow.

 A Changing Reliance

 Throughout the next few years, children learn to problem solve according to situation.
-Their understanding of norms in behaviour grows, along with ways to utilise them in relationship dynamics, including distancing strategies.
+Their understanding of norms in behaviour grows, along with ways to utilise them in relationships, including distancing strategies.

-As adolescence approaches, their depth of control in stressful circumstances increases, an ability to consider different solutions and strategies.
-This brings an ability to offer genuine emotional expression, or managed displays.
+As adolescence approaches, their depth of control in stressful circumstances increases, an ability to consider solutions and strategies.
+They can offer genuine emotional expression, or managed displays.

 A worrying situation can be deflected with controlled self presentation, essentially impression management.
 Their awareness of mutual communication and emotion can give confusing signals, even unintentionally.